Is infrared-collinear safe information all you need for jet classification?: Introduction

 Jet classification algorithms have been developed based on multivariate combinations of jet substructure observables as well as using machine learning methods.
 Machine learning based jet classifiers significantly outperform traditional multivariate jet taggers that utilize a limited number of observables, since they are able to leverage the full information in the jet.
 However, machine learning based classifiers often have the drawback that they are not calculable by analytical methods.
 Efforts to address this have been an active area of research, such as enforcing Infrared-Collinear (IRC) safety~\cite{CTEQ:1993hwr} in the network architecture~\cite{EnergyFlowPolynomials:2017aww, Romero:2021qlf, Konar:2021zdg, Larkoski:2019nwj, Choi:2018dag} or by finding optimal ways to reduce the amount of information provided as input to neural networks ~\cite{Lai:2021ckt, Feature_selection_Shih, Thaler_human_readable_space, Bogatskiy:2020tje, Lu:2022cxg}.
+IRC safety is a frequently used guiding principle in high-energy physics for constructing suitable observables.
+It is often stated as: ``An observable is IRC safe if it is insensitive to infinitesimally soft or exactly collinear emissions''~\cite{Ellis:1996mzs}.
+It is a defining feature of observables that allows for calculations in QCD where divergences cancel at each order in perturbation theory~\cite{Ellis:1993tq,Larkoski:2017jix}.
+We note one has to distinguish between the IRC safety of an observable, i.e. the calculability or traceability of an observable within perturbative QCD, and the question about the relevance of nonperturbative effects.
+While both questions are important, we will primarily focus on IRC safety throughout this work.

 In order to increase the interpretability of machine learning based classifiers, a complete IRC-safe basis of jet substructure observables was introduced in Refs.~\cite{Datta:2017rhs,Datta:2017lxt,Datta:2019ndh} based on $N$-subjettiness observables~\cite{Thaler:2010tr,Thaler:2011gf}.
 These observables capture the momentum and relative angles of emissions inside the jet.
 The set of $N$-subjettiness observables is then used as input to a machine learning algorithm for jet classification.
 While the complete basis of IRC-safe observables is large ($3M-4$ for $M$ particles in the jet), it was found that the performance of classifiers saturates quickly with a relatively small number of observables.
 Another set of observables, Energy Flow Polynomials (EFPs), was developed as a linear and IRC-safe basis of jet substructure observables in Ref.~\cite{EnergyFlowPolynomials:2017aww}.